Behind the Scenes at Muddy Boots

 Wednesday at 6:30pm

-Kingsbury Farm is humming again with important farm work.
-If you requested your share to be packed and held, it will be in the walk-in cooler.
-There is no need to find Aaron or Tonya to help you get the share.
-Walk in through the door to the pick-up area and walk directly to the door against the back wall.
-This is the walk-in cooler.
+The farm is humming again with important farm work.
+If you requested your share to be packed and held, it will be in the grab and go cooler at the back of the pick-up area.
+There is no need to find someone to help you get the share.
 Your share will be in a bag marked with your name.